Jake Flannigan, NP

 Campus Based - Visit Website

-Yale's Adult/Gerontology Acute Care Nurse Practitioner program prepares advanced nursing professionals to manage complex patient care across acute healthcare settings.
-Students develop comprehensive skills in patient assessment, diagnostic reasoning, and high-acuity treatment strategies.
-The rigorous two-year curriculum combines advanced health assessment, pharmacology, and clinical immersion experiences, positioning graduates for specialized certification through national credentialing bodies.
-Designed for ambitious healthcare professionals, the program offers intensive training in critical care and advanced diagnostic techniques.
+Yale's Adult/Gerontology Acute Care Nurse Practitioner program provides intensive training for healthcare professionals managing complex patient care in acute settings.
+The two-year curriculum combines advanced health assessment, pharmacology, and immersive clinical experiences to develop sophisticated diagnostic and treatment skills.
+Designed for ambitious nurses, the program prepares graduates for specialized certification through national credentialing bodies, emphasizing critical care techniques and advanced diagnostic reasoning.

 Online Learning - Visit Website

 Yale's Online Psychiatric-Mental Health Nurse Practitioner program addresses critical healthcare gaps by training advanced practice nurses to serve communities with mental health professional shortages.
-This innovative 51.5-credit Master of Science in Nursing prepares registered nurses to diagnose, treat, and support patients across age groups experiencing mental health challenges.
-Students develop comprehensive skills through a flexible three-year hybrid format combining online coursework and immersive clinical training.
-The program equips graduates to prescribe medication, deliver psychotherapy, and collaborate with interdisciplinary healthcare teams.
+This innovative 51.5-credit hybrid program prepares registered nurses to diagnose, treat, and support patients across all age groups experiencing mental health challenges.
+Combining online coursework with immersive clinical training, students develop comprehensive skills to prescribe medication, deliver psychotherapy, and collaborate with interdisciplinary healthcare teams.

 Campus Based - Visit Website